HDFGroup/hdf-rest-api/GroupOps/GET_Link.rst

 ^^^^^^^^^^^^^^^^^^
 For hard links, the domain collection for which the object the link points to is a member of.
 The value will be one of: "groups", "datasets", "datatypes".
-For symbol links, this element is not present.
+For symbolic links, this element is not present.

 link["class"]
 ^^^^^^^^^^^^^